VThermes-LPGP/miR187_3D_image_and_BRB-seq_data_analysis/BRB-seq_transcriptomic_analysis/README.md

 ---

-# OUpstream data processing prior to the BRB-seq transcriptomic analysis
+# Upstream data processing prior to the BRB-seq transcriptomic analysis
 Raw read alignment and gene quantification were carried out using the [Nextflow RNAseq pipeline](https://forgemia.inra.fr/lpgp/rnaseq), developed and maintained by the INRAE LPGP bioinformatics team.

 This automated workflow includes: